 If you leave behind embryos, banked gametes, or decide to allow PMSR, you’ll want to decide who inherits them or how you want them to be disposed of and indicate your preferences in your Will.
 Even if you haven’t stored any and don’t plan to if you are using IVF with fresh embryos, what would you want to happen if you were to die between the time the embryos are fertilized and when they are implanted?

 There have already been some court battles over what to do with embryos belonging to deceased individuals.

 If you die Intestate (without a Will)

-When you do not write a Will, your estate is settled using the Will the State you live in wrote for you.
-The State’s Will is the same for everyone whose situation is similar to yours as far as the legal relationships you have with people who are still living after you pass.
+When you do not write a Will, your estate is settled using the law of the state where you die.
 Most states have different methods of settling your estate based on whether you have:

 - A spouse, but no children